EzoBear/EzoBear.github.io/_posts/2018-01-20-First-Post.md

 author : "EzoBear"
 title : "Hello Blog!"
 ---
-##This is first post for test
+This is first post for test.
-This is Technical Blog.
-I'm Ezo Bear